ramakrishnan2503/SpineAI/README.md

 **SpineAI** is a powerful application designed for detecting and classifying degenerative spine conditions using MRI data.
 Leveraging advanced computer vision and AI techniques, SpineAI aims to assist medical professionals in identifying spine-related issues more efficiently and accurately.

 While the core functionality revolves around medical image analysis, SpineAI also includes a specialized chatbot that helps users with spine-related information.
-However, the chatbot serves as a supplementary feature.
+The aim of this project is to develop a model for detecting and classifying degenerative spine conditions accurately.

 ## Core Features